rajendradanve/readwise/README.md

   - The wireframes were created using Balsamiq.

 - [Google DevTools](https://developer.chrome.com/docs/devtools/)
-  - Google DevTools was extensively used throughout the project for various styling, testing, and debugging purposes.
+  - Google DevTools was extensively used throughout the project for various styling, testing, performance and debugging purposes.

 - [Am I Responsive](http://ami.responsivedesign.is/)
   - Am I responsive to create the mock-up image presented at the start of this document.